 November 16 marks the passing of Carl von Linde.
 Linde was the German engineer who developed the first mechanical refrigeration system.
-He worked from James Watt’s and William Thomson’s (Lord Kelvin) discovery that a gas would change temperature as it is compressed or expanded.
+He worked from James Watt’s and William Thomson’s (Lord Kelvin) discovery that a gas changes temperature as it is compressed or expanded.
 He designed a two-chamber system that used dimethyl ether as a refrigerant.
-As the liquid DME would evaporate into its gas phase, the temperature would go down and pull heat energy from that chamber’s surroundings.
-A compressor would force the gaseous DME back to its liquid state and heat would be released in the other chamber’s surroundings.
+As the liquid DME evaporated into its gas phase, the temperature went down and pulled heat energy from that chamber’s surroundings.
+A compressor forced the gaseous DME back to its liquid state and released heat in the other chamber’s surroundings.
 His first commercial system was installed in Munich’s Spaten Brewery in 1873.

 The brewing industry was extremely interested in Linde’s machine.
 Brewing requires cool temperatures which were only really available in the winter months or in deep cellars with expensive ice blocks.
 This device would allow them to brew year-round at a much lower cost.
 Orders began to pour in.